lilli-bot/Froschwanderung/README.md

 There are multiple MAKEFILE commands available to set up and close an exhibition.

 - `make setup`: Sets up the Redis server on the designated port, runs the Flask app and records its process ID (`PID`) into a file.

   - You can now go into your browser and open the user-input interface at `localhost:5001` and the Froschteich at `localhost:5001/Froschteich`.
     N.B. that these are the standard ports and if you cannot find anything there, the `flask_app.py` script might have changes to the port of the Flask app.

   > N.B.
 You might need to open up a second terminal to execute further commands once the app
   > is running in case the app does not give you the terminal back.

-- `make reset_redis`: resets the Redis cache to make all images have 0 clicks again in case the case was still populated from an earlier exhibition.
+- `make reset_redis`: resets the Redis cache to make all images have 0 clicks again in case the database was still populated from an earlier exhibition.
 - `make enable_logging` / `make disable_logging` / `make logging_stauts`: Currently, logging is enabled on startup.
   If you want to test that the user-input frontend works without logging these test clicks, you can call the `make disable_logging` command.